LeeTaylorLondon/CSC2031-Project/README.md

 ![Image of Login](/images/login.png)

 Users may create an account.
 Note the phone number should be 13 digits with dashes in place shown in the image below.
-Also note a password must contain more than 8 characters but less than 15, with atleast one upper and lower case letter and a digit.
+Also note a password must contain more than 8 characters but less than 15, with at least one upper and lower case letter and a digit.
+A user may register as an admin granting them access to the admin page.

 ![Image of Register](/images/register.png)

 ###